 It is the policy of Clover Park Technical College to provide students with an opportunity to resolve any alleged violation of college academic policy, procedure, or regulation, or to resolve any alleged case of inequitable treatment.
-The college encourages informal resolution of disputes whenever possible, and also maintains fair and equitable procedures for formally expressing and resolving concerns.
-Student rights are protected in the concern process, and the college must ensure that a student will not suffer repercussions because he or she chooses to file a concern.
+Student rights are protected in the concern process and the college must ensure that a student will not suffer repercussions because he or she chooses to file a concern.